-Do your homework.
 Preparation goes a long way.
 Learn about your body and birth options, and then examine your values to determine what is most important to you and why.
-Find a knowledgeable and passionate birth educator; taking classes not only helps to prepare you mentally but also emotionally by connecting with other expectant parents.
+Find a knowledgeable and passionate childbirth educator; taking classes not only helps to prepare you mentally but also emotionally by connecting with other expectant parents.

 When a mother is informed, respected and empowered then the birth experience that follows may not perfect, but it will be hers.
 There is a freedom to be found in releasing the idea of meeting every single expectation and instead embracing the beauty of the moment – your moment.

 If you are looking for more information on planning for birth, check out our Birth Choices booklet.
 It is filled with information to help you find a great birth team and communicate your desires for birth.

 Jennifer Stutzman, Freelance Writer